Orbit dimensions in linear and Gaussian quantum optics: Genericity of orbit dimensions, and proof of Proposition

-it is clear that in the DV setting, $M_{rs}$ is analytic by being a composition of analytic maps.
-In the CV setting, because the sphere $S_{\mathcal{H}_{\rm fin}}$ we are considering is still within some hard energy cutoff subspace $\mathcal{H}_{m}^{\leq N}$, its states are all Schwartz states (since they have finite support on the Fock basis), and therefore since quadratic Hamiltonians $H$ are at least continuous with respect to Schwartz topology, it follows form the form of \cref{eq:proof-prop1-Mrs-form} that the maps $M_{rs}:S_{\mathcal{H}_{\rm fin}}\to\mathbb{R}$ are at least continuous.
-We expect that they are moreover analytic (but we do not show it formally).
 Since the determinant of a matrix is an analytic function of its entries, the analyticity of the maps $M_{rs}$ implies by composition that the map $D$ is also analytic.
-Because $D$ is a real-analytic function defined on an open connected domain of $V_i \subseteq \mathbb{R}^b$ over which it is not identically zero (it is nonzero at the point $x_i(\ket{\psi_i}) \in V_i$), its zero set $D^{-1}(\{0\})$ must have zero Lebesgue measure in $\mathbb{R}^{b}$ \cite{Mityagin-ZeroSet-2015}.
+Because $D$ is a real-analytic function defined on an open connected domain of $V_i \subseteq \mathbb{R}^b$ over which it is not identically zero (it is nonzero at the point $x_i(\ket{\psi_i}) \in V_i$), its zero set $D^{-1}(\{0\})$ must have zero Lebesgue measure in $\mathbb{R}^{b}$ \cite{Mityagin-ZeroSet-2020}.

 We will now justify why this fact carries back over to the sphere $S_{\mathcal{H}_{\rm fin}}$, i.e. to the fact that the set $Z_i := x_i^{-1}( D^{-1}(\{0\}) )$ has measure zero in $S_{\mathcal{H}_{\rm fin}}$ for its uniform measure.